clayrisser/react-noscript/README.md

 Nest HTML tags under the <noscript> tag in React

-The HTML &ls;noscript&gt; tag lets you to display a custom message when a clients browser does not support JavaScript.
-However, when you nest HTML tags under the &ls;noscript&gt; tag in React, it creates the following error.
+The HTML &lt;noscript&gt; tag lets you to display a custom message when a clients browser does not support JavaScript.
+However, when you nest HTML tags under the &lt;noscript&gt; tag in React, it creates the following error.

 ```
 Uncaught Error: Invariant Violation